-Philippines car sales (Figure 9) display a classic V-trajectory in and out of the pandemic.
-After bottoming out at 223,000 units in 2020 came a drastic rebound.
-By 2023, the sales breached the pre-pandemic level of 369,000 units and reached 429,000 vehicles (including 109,000 units and reached 429,000 vehicles).
+Philippines' car sales (Figure 9) showed a classic V-trajectory in and out of the pandemic.
+After bottoming out at 223 thousand units in 2020 came a drastic rebound.
+By 2023, the sales breached the pre-pandemic level of 369 thousand units and reached 429 thousand vehicles (including 109 thousand passenger cars and 320 thousand commercial cars, as in Figure 10), breaking the country's highest

-Out of the top 10 car manu facturers in the Philippines in 2023 (Figure 11), 6 are Japanese car manufacturers.
-Toyota has the largest market share, with sales of 198,000 vehicles, showing that the country relies most heavily on the supply of Japanese car manufacturers, followed by Ford from the U.S. and Geely as well as SAIC MG from China.
+Out of the top 10 car manufacturers in the Philippines in 2023 (Figure 11), 6 were Japanese car manufacturers.
+Toyota had the largest market share, with sales of 198 thousand vehicles, showing that the country relied most heavily on the supply of Japanese car manufacturers, followed by Ford from the U.S. and Geely as well as SAIC MG from China.